Formosan Termite: Profile and Information

 Habitat

-In the spring and summer months, the Formosan termites swarm, and this often happens at night.
-The alates will shed their wings after this flight and locate a safe place to mate (usually in moist wood) and establish their colony by laying eggs.
+The Formosan termites swarm in the spring and summer months, which often happens at night.
+After this flight, the alates will shed their wings, locate a safe place to mate (usually in moist wood) and establish their colony by laying eggs.

 Fully developed colonies can have from 1-10 million termites.
-Nonetheless, it generally takes about 3 and 5 years for a settlement to fully mature.
-As soon as the Formosan colony is mature, the damage it can inflict is usually massive.
+Nonetheless, a settlement generally takes 3 to 5 years to mature fully.
+As soon as the Formosan colony matures, the damage it can inflict is usually massive.

-Mature colonies can encompass one or more acres of land and can go through 13 ounces of wood in a day.
+Mature colonies can encompass one or more acres of land and go through 13 ounces of wood daily.
 At this pace, one colony of Formosan Subterranean Termites can destroy a wooden structure in virtually three months.

-The Formosan Termites construct nests called carton nests, and are made of saliva, fecal matter, and chewed wood; And are usually created within structures that the termites have eaten out.
+The Formosan Termites construct carton nests of saliva, fecal matter, and chewed wood.
+They are usually created within structures that the termites have eaten out.

-What differentiates the Formosan Termites from the Native Subterranean Termites is the fact that they make carton nests out of the wood that looks like packed cardboard inside a wall.
+What differentiates the Formosan Termites from the Native Subterranean Termites is that they make carton nests out of wood that looks like packed cardboard inside a wall.
 It is not unfound to discover entire walls full of this carton material.

 The Formosan termite termites aren’t selective about where they habit.
-Their only requirement is that it is in close proximity to moisture and food.
-While the bulk of the colonies discovered in places close to the ground, some have been found in aerial surroundings.
+Their only requirement is that it is near moisture and food.
+While most colonies were discovered in places close to the ground, some have been found in aerial surroundings.

-Formosan Termites can be found in under porches, foam insulation, piers, logs, tree trunks, wooden beams, utility poles, and moist places that are accessible.
-It’s also not uncommon to find them in crevices, underneath sinks, crawl spaces and even attics.
+Formosan Termites can be found under porches, foam insulation, piers, logs, tree trunks, wooden beams, utility poles, and moist places that are accessible.
+It’s also not uncommon to find them in crevices, underneath sinks, crawl spaces, and even attics.

-When looking for Formosan Termites infestations ones should be on the lookout for signs that may include vast swarms of alates in the Spring and Summer evenings, mud tubes, carton nests inside a wall or even hollow-sounding walls
+When looking for Formosan termite infestations, one should look for signs that may include vast swarms of alates in the Spring and Summer evenings, mud tubes, carton nests inside a wall, or even hollow-sounding walls.

 Feeding Habits

-Just like all termites, the Formosan Termites feed on paper products and wood fiber due to the amount of cellulose they contain, as they possess cellulose digesting bacteria and other one-celled protozoa in their digestive system that provides nutrition and energy for them.
+Like all termites, the Formosan Termites feed on paper products and wood fiber due to the amount of cellulose they contain, as they possess cellulose-digesting bacteria and other one-celled protozoa in their digestive system that provide nutrition and energy.

-Nevertheless, they have also been recorded to destroy over 50 plant species, which includes crops like sugarcane and trees like water-bound cypress, oaks, and even some non-cellulose items, which include plastic, mortar asphalt, creosote, soft metals, and rubber when searching for moisture and new food sites.
+Nevertheless, they have also been recorded to destroy over 50 plant species, including crops like sugarcane and trees like water-bound cypress, oaks, and even some non-cellulose items, which include plastic, mortar asphalt, creosote, soft metals, and rubber when searching for moisture and new food sites.

 Have you ever experienced the Formosan termite infestation?
-Share your thoughts and experience with us on this topic in the comments below.
+Share your thoughts and experiences with us in the comments below.

 Leave a Reply